 Mirena is a type of intrauterine device (IUD) created to prevent pregnancy.
 Roughly 2 million women use Mirena in the United States for regular birth control, and many have had complaints of severe side effects caused by the birth control device.
 Bayer, the manufacturer of Mirena, has been targeted by multiple lawsuits that claim the company failed to produce a safe product or provide adequate warnings about possible side effects, one of the most dangerous of which is pseudotumor cerebri.

 If you have been diagnosed with pseudotumor cerebri or any other serious side effect after using the Mirena IUD, you may have a case as well.
-Our product liability attorneys at Bertram & Graf, L.L.C., headquartered in Kansas City but taking cases throughout the country, want to help you stand up for your rights during what may feel like a frustrating and frightening time.
+Our Mirena injury attorneys at Bertram & Graf, L.L.C., headquartered in Kansas City but taking cases throughout the country, want to help you stand up for your rights during what may feel like a frustrating and frightening time.
 We are passionate about fighting for the rights of injured victims, and we are not afraid to go up against big pharmaceutical companies on your behalf.

 To schedule your free consultation, call our lawyers at (888) 398-2277.